-PRES.
-DONALD TRUMP: Critical race theory, the 1619 Project and the crusade against American history is toxic propaganda, ideological poison that if not removed will dissolve the civic bonds that tie us together.
-It will destroy our country.
-That is why I recently banned trainings in this prejudiced ideology from the federal government and banned it in the strongest manner possible.
+PRESIDENT DONALD TRUMP: Critical race theory, The 1619 Project and the crusade against American history is toxic propaganda, ideological poison that, if not removed, will dissolve the civic bonds that tie us together, will destroy our country.
+That is why I recently banned trainings in this prejudiced ideology from the federal government, and banned it in the strongest manner possible.

-Tonight, Nikole Hannah-Jones will visit her high school alma mater in Waterloo, Iowa, where she will talk about her two new books with her former teacher Reverend Ray Dial, who was the teacher who first introduced her to the date 1619 as the year a ship carrying enslaved people first arrived in what is now the United States.
+Tonight, Nikole Hannah-Jones will visit her high school alma mater in Waterloo, Iowa, where she’ll talk about her two new books with her former teacher Reverend Ray Dial, who was the teacher who first introduced her to the date 1619 as the year a ship carrying enslaved people first arrived in what’s now the United States.
 She writes that when she first read the date, it appeared to be glowing three-dimensional numbers rising from the page as an exhilarating revelation started to sink in.
-Nikole Hannah Jones, welcome back to Democracy Now!
-Congratulations on your new books as you join us from Des Moines on your way to Waterloo.
-Can you talk about that moment in high school?
-What a difference a school teacher makes?

-JUAN GONZÁLEZ: Could you talk about the 1619 Project itself?
-It is comprised of 18 essays and 36 poems and works of fiction.
+JUAN GONZÁLEZ: Could you talk about The 1619 Project itself?
+It’s comprised of 18 essays and 36 poems and works of fiction.
 Talk about your decision to use this format to tell the story.

-NIKOLE HANNAH-JONES: The 1619 Project: A New Origin Story, the book, is an extended version of the original that published in August of 2019.
-All of the original essays that were in that first project have all been significantly expanded.
-Then we have added eight additional essays written by a range of some of the nation’s most renowned historians, from Dr. Carol Anderson to Dr. Martha Jones to Dr. Dorothy Roberts, and they’re covering a range of subject areas such as Indian removal and settler colonialism, citizenship, the creation of race, the Second Amendment.
-So it is really giving an even broader understanding of how the legacy of slavery shapes our modern society.
+NIKOLE HANNAH-JONES: Yes.
+So, The 1619 Project: A New Origin Story, the book, is an expanded version of the original project that published in August of 2019.
+So, all of the original essays that were in that first project have all been significantly expanded.
+And then we’ve added eight additional essays, written by a range of some of the nation’s most renowned historians, from Dr. Carol Anderson to Martha Jones to Dr. Dorothy Roberts — Dr. Martha Jones, sorry — and they’re covering a range of subject areas, such as Indian removal and settler colonialism, citizenship, the creation of race, the Second Amendment.
+And so it’s really giving an even broader understanding of how the legacy of slavery shapes our modern society.

-In addition to that, we have also doubled the poetry and short fiction that was in the original project in what we call a literary timeline.
-We asked some of the great American writers to reimagine all of these periods in American history involving Black people and race and to write them from a Black perspective.
-That is actually one of the most profound and powerful parts of the book.
-Then the third aspect of the book are these archival photos that launch every essay.
-The photos are of regular Black people, not famous people, through time, from the beginning of photography all the way until a couple of years ago.
-It is a way of forcing the reader to pause and consider the humanity of these 31 million descendants of American slavery, to really focus that everything that you’re going to read about, all of the brutality, all the horrors, all the violence, but also all of the resilience, all the love, happened to real people.
-I think that the format is beautiful and it’s powerful and people I hope will get a great deal from it.
+And then, the third aspect of the book are these archival photos that launch every essay.
+So, the photos are of regular Black people, not famous people, through time, from the beginning of photography all the way until, you know, a couple years ago.
+And it’s a way of forcing the reader to pause and consider the humanity of these 31 million descendants of American slavery, to really focus that everything that you’re going to read about, all of the brutality, all the horrors, all the violence, but also all of the resilience, all the love, happened to real people.
+So, I think that the format is — it’s beautiful, and it’s powerful, and people, I hope, will get a great deal from it.

-JUAN GONZÁLEZ: At the core of the book is an attempt obviously to link the past to the present.
-Could you talk about how we continue to see the legacy of slavery in current U.S. institutions whether it is the government itself, the education, housing?
+JUAN GONZÁLEZ: And at the core of the book is an attempt, obviously, to link the past to the present.
+Could you talk about how we continue to see the legacy of slavery in current U.S. institutions, whether it’s the government itself, the education, housing?

 NIKOLE HANNAH-JONES: Absolutely.
-The entire premise of the 1619 Project is that the legacy of slavery was not banished along with the institution of slavery in 1865, that slavery is one of the oldest institutions in our society.
-The English settled Jamestown in 1607 and by 1619, just 12 years later, they are engaging in African slavery.
-That is 150 years before they even decide they want to become their own country.
-That slavery shaped everything, nearly everything, about the country that would ultimately be established.
+So, the entire premise of The 1619 Project is that the legacy of slavery was not banished along with the institution of slavery in 1865, that slavery is one of the oldest institutions in our society.
+The English settled Jamestown in 1607.
+And by 1619, just 12 years later, they’re engaging in African slavery.
+So, that is 150 years before they even decide that they want to become their own country.
+And that slavery shaped everything, nearly everything, about the country that would ultimately be established.

-For instance, we have an essay on citizenship which talks about the 14th Amendment and how the reason that we have birthright citizenship in the United States, where every person born on this soil has automatic citizenship is because Black Americans generationally were not citizens of this country even though they were born here.
-After the end of slavery, they pushed very hard for a constitutional amendment that would guarantee them citizenship and all people born on the soil citizenship.
+So, for instance, we have an essay on citizenship, which talks about the 14th Amendment and how the reason that we have birthright citizenship in the United States, where every person born on this soil has automatic citizenship, is because Black Americans generationally were not citizens of this country even though they were born here.
+And after the end of slavery, they pushed very hard for a constitutional amendment that would guarantee them citizenship and all people born on the soil citizenship.
 So we can thank Black Americans for that.